The History of Congregation B'nai Moshe

 The History of Congregation Beit Kodesh

-The story of Beit Kodesh began in 1958, when Livonia was just beginning to grow.
-A small group of pioneers started holding Shabbat services in the Clarenceville Central Elementary School.
-Soon, homes hosted services, and that year’s High Holy Day services drew 200 people to the historic Botsford Inn in Farmington, proving the need for a permanent congregation.
+A small, pioneering group came together to hold Shabbat services in the Clarenceville Central Elementary School.
+Soon, gatherings moved into members’ homes, and that year’s High Holy Day services drew an impressive 200 people to the historic Botsford Inn in Farmington—clear proof that a permanent congregation was ready to emerge.

 Read The Jewish News article about the Last Shabbat at Beit Kodesh